tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 [bug](../game-mechanics/bugs.html) fix, build date 7 June 1994.
 You can press "V" during play to find out which version you have.

+Additional non-retail versions of K240 are:

-Additionally, a demo version of K240 was given away with CU Amiga issue #77 (Mar 1994) as an exclusive coverdisk.
-It appears to be based on an earlier build of the game and has some differences: some notable bugs, and different graphics.
+- A demo version distributed with CU Amiga issue #77 (Mar 1994) as an exclusive coverdisk.
+It appears to be based on an earlier build of the game circa January 1994 and has some differences: some notable bugs, and different graphics.
   I intend to disassemble this for comparison eventually.
+- A demo version available by limited mail order offer in Amiga Dream #7, which may or may not be identical to the CU Amiga demo.
+- At least one elusive version distributed to Amiga magazines as a review copy, mostly finished, and probably with a build date March 1994.

-There are also various cracked pirate releases, but aside from removed copy-protection and cracktro, these seem to be largely unchanged.
+- Various cracked pirate releases of v1.886 and v2.000.
+Aside from removed copy-protection, cracktro, and trainers, these seem to be largely unchanged.

 1. Table of Contents
 {:toc}